kllsd/rx5808_x2_otg/README.md

 ### English

-Rx5808_x2_otg is a 5.8g image transmission dual receiver for mobile phones
+rx5808_x2_otg is a dual receiver for 5.8g analog signal image transmission for mobile phones or computers

 ---